WildCodeSchool/remotefr-js-0920-p3-off-hungergames-back/README.md

 #### Install PM2

-> For this step and until you are told otherwise, you shoud be connected as `nodejs`.
+> From this step, and until you are told otherwise, you shoud be connected as `nodejs`.

 ```
 su - nodejs